Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Optional hide label toggle

-Once you’re happy with how your form looks, you can click ‘Save’ and exit the form builder.
+That said, once you’re happy with how your form looks, you can click ‘Save’ and exit the form builder.

 Now, you need to add the form to your WordPress website.
-Simply open up a page, or create a new one, then click the ‘Plus’ add block icon and select the ‘WPForms’ block.
+Simply open up a page or create a new one, then click the ‘Plus’ add block icon and select the ‘WPForms’ block.

 Add WPForms block